brucek/trolly/README.md

 ## Coveralls

-This library is set up to integrate with Coveralls, and will automaticly publish your coverage report if you have created an account for your repo at **coveralls.io**
+This library is set up to integrate with Coveralls, and will automatically publish your coverage report if you have created an account for your repo at **coveralls.io**

 ## Package management